We spend about a third of our day in between sheets, so it makes sense to invest in a comfortable set and care for it in the best way possible, right?

 ☁️ Can I wash my cotton sheets with cold water?

-Without accidents or sickness, you can get away with washing your sheets in cold water (saves energy).
+Without accidents or sickness, you can get away with washing your sheets in cold water (this saves energy).
 If you like, add ¼ cup of distilled white vinegar to the fabric softener compartment to help flush out odor during the rinse cycle.
 If you’re washing with cold water most of the time, try to do a warm or hot cycle at least once a month.

 ☁️ How should I dry my sheets?